 - When delay or deviation is due to a particular warranty of the insurance policy

-- When delay or deviation is required for the safety of ship or human lives
+- Delay or deviation for the safety of the ship or human lives is an exception

 - When delay or deviation was beyond the control of the crew

 Established in 2010, J/S Shipping Co. is a leading logistics company.
 As it exports to different parts of the world, the company has also bought a marine insurance policy to cover in-transit risks for its fleet.
-Last month, the company was ready to export one of its consignments to Sri Lanka when the port operation manager found that certain packages of the consignment were not packed properly.
+Last month, the company was ready to export one of its consignments to Sri Lanka.
+The port operation manager saw certain packages of the consignment not packed properly.
 However, the port operation manager did not stop the cargo.

 When it reached the destination, the buyer found that out some damages to certain packages and refused to accept the consignment.
 In this case, even though J/S Shipping Co. had a marine insurance policy, the insurer did not cover the damages.
 Since J/S Shipping was aware of the damaged packaging, it continued with the consignment and thereby breaching the warranty.
 Due to the infringement of the warranty, J/S Shipping Co. had to suffer the entire loss to own even if the company had a marine insurance policy.